Allan Jay: Fencing career

 Jay competed internationally in 1950 for Australia.
 He was a five times British champion winning five titles at the British Fencing Championships, épée champion in 1952, 1959, 1960, and 1961, and foil champion in 1963.
 Jay competed in five Olympics in both épée and foil, winning silver medals at the 1960 Rome Olympics in individual and team épée.
 He was Great Britain's flag bearer in the 1964 Olympic Games.

 At the World Fencing Championships, Jay won a bronze medal in team foil in 1955, a bronze medal in individual foil in 1957, and a gold medal in individual foil while also winning a silver medal in individual épée in 1959, becoming the first British world champion in foil and the last fencer to win two individual medals in one year.

-Jay won a gold medal in epee at the 1950 Maccabiah Games.
+Jay won a gold medal in épée at the 1950 Maccabiah Games.
 He won three gold medals while fencing both foil and épée (where he won the gold medal in 1953, defeating American Ralph Goldstein in the final) at each of the 1953 Maccabiah Games and the 1957 Maccabiah Games.
 He is a member of the International Jewish Sports Hall of Fame, having been elected in 1985.

+His last Commonwealth Games appearance came when Jay represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where he participated in the foil events.
+He won double gold medal in the individual foil and team foil, the latter with Graham Paul and Bill Hoskyns.